GeoMOER/moer-base-r/docs/units/_unit03/unit03-03_types_of_objects.md

 greeting
 [1] Hello World.
 ```
-In objects it is possible to mix data types.
+You could also use the "=" sign to assign objects.
+However, the = operator is conventionally used to specify named arguments in function calls.
+To avoid ambiguity and potential conflicts between function argument names and object names, using <- for assignment helps reduce the chance of errors.

 -----

 # Vectors
-If you want to store more than one value to a object you need a vector.
+If you want to store more than one value to an object you need a vector.
 It is a basic data structure and contains elements of the same type.
 The data types can be logical, integer, double and character.

 When you want to create a vector with more than one element, you need to use the `c()` function which means to combine the elements into a vector (c for combine).